josephweaver/STT200HomeworkChat/README.md

 # STT200HomeworkChat
-Homework chat intends to translate a homework in the conversation by which the student can explore the questions.
+Homework chat intends to translate homeworks into conversations by which the students can use AI to explore the questions and concepts.